microsoft/fluentui/rfcs/react-components/components/simple-component-implementation.md

 #### Pros

 - No need for a new package in our repo.
-- In the case of a component like persona where its design requires us to change the icon's size, we would provide best practices section that could include a size table for reference.
+- In the case of a component like persona where its design requires us to change the icon's size, we would provide a "best practices" section that could include a size table for reference.

 #### Cons

 - Allows for issues where the user-created component doesn't look like the design.
-- Could increase a11y issues in user-created components.
 - Could be overwhelming for the user to follow the recipe.

 ### Option 2: We provide the component